Looking for something? Search Away?

 Boots

 From the waterproof Gore-Tex® membrane to the secure-grip vibram® tread outsole, these MAMMUT Yatna II High boots worked well on the 12-day trek.
 Taking a short period of time to break in (less than a month), not one blister was found after the Everest Base Camp adventure.
-The boots retain their shape and can be resoled.
+The boots retain their shape and can be resolved.

 Bags